sidechained/TrainingTheBeagle/Tutorials/_essential/autostart.md

 * Exit and save using CTRL+X

-_NOTE_: Other 'cosmetic' changes can also be made, but are not essential, for example changing the 'Provides' section, the descriptions of what the script does, and the author
+_NOTE_: Other 'cosmetic' changes can also be made, but are not essential (for example changing the 'Provides' section, the descriptions of what the script does, and the author).

 #### Step 3.
 Tell the System to Run the Initialisation Script on Startup

 * To tell the system to use the initialisation script on boot, we register the script with a program called update-rc.d, as follows
 `$ sudo /usr/sbin/update-rc.d simpleAutostart defaults`
-* Now reboot the Beaglebone to test if our script works
+* Now we are ready to reboot the Beaglebone to test if our script works
 `$ sudo reboot`
 * Once the Beaglebone is up and running, ssh back in as normal (replacing 192.168.2.14 with the IP of your beagle)
 `$ ssh debian@192.168.2.14`